-GoPro enthusiast and content creator Carl Mullan is back for another season of adventure in RTÉ Player's Go Outside and Play.
-Exploring the country from all angles, Carl will uncover some of the best staycation ideas for 2020.
+GoPro enthusiast and Go Outside and Play host Carl Mullan is exploring the country from all angles.
+In 2020, he attempted to uncover the best staycation ideas that Ireland has to offer.
 Here, he shows us how to chase the sun on an epic Irish road trip.

 A couple of years back I was in Las Vegas for my summer holidays.
 Driving the six hours to get there, from the west coast of America, you begin to realise the big city of flashing lights really is in the middle of nowhere.
 Of course, while we were there, it would have been rude not to take in a day trip to the Grand Canyon.
 So, onto a tour bus we hopped to travel another five hours, even further into the middle of nowhere.